Asiatic Society of Mumbai Town Hall: Architecture

 The building was designed by Colonel Thomas Cowper of the Bombay Engineers.
 The architectural style of the building is Neoclassical architecture that came into existence in the 18th century.

 Structure

 The structure has a height of 30 m and a span of 61 m.
 It was inspired by Greek and Roman styles of architecture.
 There is a flight of 30 steps leading to the entrance of the Town Hall.
 The entrance of the building is adorned with a Grecian portico and eight Doric styled pillars.
 The entire construction was made of stones brought from England and was designed in a Neo-classical fashion.
 Within the building are wooden floors, spiral staircases, and terraces adorned with wrought iron.
 The hall boasts of a collection of marble statues of Indian patrons of the 19th century.

-There is also a flagpole on the building on which the Indian National Flag is hoisted on the 15th of August and 26th of January, every year.
+There is also a flagpole on the building on which the Indian National Flag is hoisted on 15 August and 26 January every year.